brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 # BLUP: Brain Learning Unicorn Project

-Can a model predict if an the genetic profile of an individual based on brain imagery derived data?
+Can a model predict the genetic profile of an individual based on brain imagery derived data?

 *Trying to deal with new stuff learned at the amazing Brainhack school*